alaffin12/stackedit/Caught by Stradh.md

 #### Entering Town
 As the players enter town they meet Morgantha, a night hag disguised as a kindly old woman, exiting a house...

 > You hear a door open and as your head snaps around to see the source of the noise you see a kindly looking old woman dressed in rags stepping out from inside.
-She says something unheard to an occupant inside the house, turns and
+She says something unheard to an occupant inside the house, turns and deposits a coin in a box she wears on her hip.
+She moves to a nearby cart, looking over at you and smiling.
+"Hm?
+You're not from around here are you?
+Could I interest you in one of my delicious hand pies?"

 #### E1.
 Bildrath's Mercantile
 >The sparse light from this building spills out from behind drawn heavy curtains.
 A sign over the door, creaking on its hinges, reads “Bildrath’s Mercantile.”